-The following Permit is issued under Regulation 21 and 13 of the environmental Permitting (England and Wales) Regulation 2007 ("the EP Regulations") to operate an installation carrying out one or more of the activities listed in Part 1 to Schedule 1 of those Regulations, to the extent authorised by the Permit.
+The following Permit is issued under Regulation 13 of the Environmental Permitting (England and Wales) Regulations 2016 ("the EP Regulations") to operate an installation carrying out one or more of the activities listed in Part 1 to Schedule 1 of those Regulations, to the extent authorised by the Permit.

 The Permit includes the conditions that have to be complied with.
-It should be noted that aspects of the operation of the installation which are not regulated by those conditions are subject to the guidance and recommendations detailed within the Process Guidance notes 6/23 (04).
+It should be noted that aspects of the installation that are not regulated by those conditions, are subject to the guidance and recommendations detailed within the Process Guidance notes 6/23 (14), as amended.
 The Operator shall use the best available techniques for preventing or, where that is not practicable, reducing emissions from the installation.

 Techniques include both the technology used and the way in which the installation is designed, built, maintained, operated and decommissioned.